sigmod/sqlpp/document.md

     SELECT m.`author-id`,
       (
-            SELECT ELEMENT m.message
+            SELECT VALUE m.message
             FROM m
             WHERE  m.`in-response-to` > 0
             ORDER BY m.`message-id`
             LIMIT 3
       ) AS replies
-    FROM FacebookMessages AS m
+    FROM GleambookMessages AS m
     GROUP BY m.`author-id`;

 It returns: